simonmichael/hledger/hledger/hledger.m4.md

 _reportbugs_

 Some known issues and limitations:

-The need to precede add-on command options with `--` when invoked from hledger is awkward.
-(See Command options, Constructing command lines.)

 A system locale with a suitable text encoding must be configured to work with non-ascii data.
 (See Text encoding, Troubleshooting.)